 The Office of International Affairs Welcome team is made up of several staff members and a team of International Peer Mentor Welcome Assistants.

-The Welcome Team, comprised of student leaders, is excited to meet you this Fall!
+The Welcome Team, comprised of student leaders, is excited to meet you!

 Welcome Grocery Trips